LandonSchropp/waffle/readme.md

 Rows should have a `row` class, and be placed in a `row-container`.
 You can use any of the extensions to `row` that you could use for columns, such as `three-row` and `auto-row`.

-### Nesting

-Waffle is nestable!
-Go nuts nesting columns and rows as deeply as you'd like.

 ### Gutter

 Waffle includes gutters.
 To apply a gutter to a column or row, simply add a `gutter` class to it.
+The gutter is always on the left and right sides of a `row` or `column`.

 ``` html
 <section class="row-container">